MEET US.

 Armen Karaoghlanian

-Armen Karaoghlanian is a creative entrepreneur and producer, and the Founder and CEO of the Armenian Film Society and the Armenian Film Festival.
-Under his leadership, AFS has grown from a community organization into a global platform, cultivating partnerships with Vidiots, American Cinematheque, and the Academy Museum of Motion Pictures.
+Armen Karaoghlanian and his wife, Mary Karaoghlanian, are creative entrepreneurs and producers, and together they are the co-founders and leaders of the Armenian Film Society and the Armenian Film Festival.
+Under Armen’s leadership, AFS has grown from a community organization into a global platform, cultivating partnerships with Vidiots, American Cinematheque, and the Academy Museum of Motion Pictures.
 Armen also brings over a decade of experience in marketing, where he has held senior executive roles.